dodid/minitrade/docs/index.md

     $ pip install minitrade
     $ minitrade init

-Minitrade requires `python >= 3.10`.
+Minitrade requires `python >= 3.10`. `"minitrade init"` is only necessary if you use Minitrade for trading.
+Run it again after every Minitrade upgrade.
 For detailed installation instructions, refer to the [Installation](https://dodid.github.io/minitrade/install/) section on the website.

 ## Usage